Miguel O. Mercado

 > Open quantum SPTs in one dimension

-Here are some questions I'm currently thinking about :]
+Here are some questions I'm currently thinking about:

-out of equilibrium? (e.g. open quantum systems, periodically driven, with interactions and disorder?)• Can we apply state-of-the-art quantum devices (e.g. cold atom arrays, solid state simulators, spintronic devices) to study non-trivial problems in physics?
+• Can we apply state-of-the-art quantum devices (e.g. cold atom arrays, solid state simulators, NV-centers, spintronic devices) to study non-trivial footprints of quantum systems? (e.g. dynamics and thermalization?)

 • How do we improve mathematics and physics education to be more fun, engaging, and accessible at all levels?

-My research activity is also viewable on my Google Scholar
+My research activity is also viewable on my Google Scholar.

 2. Dynamics of symmetry-protected topological matter on a quantum computer